arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 To use these protocols some libraries are needed and you can install them by searching for `ArduinoRS485` and `Arduino_MachineControl` on the library manager and clicking on install.

-Here is the example code for the Max Carrier, it will continuously send a message and wait for one, if a message arrives, will be printed in the Serial Monitor.
+Here is the example code for the Max Carrier, it will continuously send a message and wait for one.
+If a message arrives, it will be printed in the Serial Monitor.

 __RS-485 Example Code__